alibaba/GraphScope/docs/interactive_engine/ldbc_tutorial.md

 <img src="../images/comments_length_histogram.png"
      alt="The_histogram"
      width="65%">

+ Figure 2.
+The histogram of the comments' length in the ldbc social network.
 :::

 We can also draw a pie chart about the gender ratio in the social network.